 An injured pedestrian can claim compensation from the driver depending upon the “extent of the injuries caused”.
 Claims for compensation are filed to recover all damages caused by the accident; however, calculating all types of damages can be complex.

 Damages such as medical bills and lost wages can be easily accounted for.
 On the other hand, non-economic damages, such as loss of normal life and pain and suffering are very difficult to measure in terms of monetary compensation.
 These non-economic damages are often determined by a jury “to what is reasonable.”

 When a pedestrian files a claim against a driver, they often do not consider a very important point – drivers facing a DUI charge often do not have personal resources to pay any sort of compensation.
 However, state law requires every driver to purchase a car insurance policy.

 A pedestrian injured by a drunk driver has a strong case against the driver.
-A St. Louis car crash lawyer can help you recover compensation.
+A St. Louis car crash lawyer can help you recover a settlement & compensation.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.